Login

 Similarities and Differences Between HHC and THC

-THC and HHC are both intoxicating cannabinoids that produce a euphoric “high” for the user.
-The differences in THC and HHC come from the differences in their chemical structures: THC must be hydrogenated to produce HHC through a process that adds a hydrogen atom to the molecule, which increases its stability and resistance to heat and UV radiation.
+THC and HHC are both intoxicating cannabinoids that produce a euphoric high for the user.
+The differences in THC and HHC come from their chemical structures: THC must be hydrogenated to produce HHC through a process that adds a hydrogen atom to the molecule, increasing its stability and resistance to heat and UV radiation.

 How to Decide Which Is Best for You